 August 21, 2018

 Rhetorical Work in Emergency Medical Services: Communicating in the Unpredictable Workplace details how communicators harness the power of rhetoric to make decisions and communicate in unpredictable contexts.
-Grounded in a 16-month study in the EMS workplace, this text contributes to our...
+Grounded in a 16-month study in the emergency medical services (EMS) workplace, this text...

 Godwin Y. Agboka, Natalia Matveeva